-When a patrol officer is late for work or absent, it is their responsibility to notify their supervisor at least one (1) hour before their scheduled start time and abide by departmental policies and procedures.
-Patrol officers assigned to Day Shift will make notification no less than one (1) hour prior to the start of their shift.
-If a patrol officer is unable to reach their immediate supervisor, a message should be left on the supervisor's voicemail.
-Patrol officers will also contact the "On Duty" Dispatcher to make notification.
+When a corporal or sergeant is late for work or absent, it is their responsibility to notify their supervisor at least one (1) hour before their scheduled start time and abide by departmental policies and procedures.
+Corporals and sergeants assigned to Day Shift will make notification no less than one (1) hour prior to the start of their shift.
+If an officer is unable to reach their immediate supervisor, a message should be left on the supervisor's voicemail.
+Corporals and sergeants will also contact the "On Duty" Dispatcher to make notification.